fountainstudios/AIMakecodeMarkdown/WaterQuality_ACT4.md

 ```

 ## Step 1
-Now that the AI has predicted the best locations to farm,
+Now that the AI has located the sources where the pollution is coming from, we need to make sure that it is correct.
+If it is, we then need to stop
-go to the corrects plots and tell the farmers to plant there by pressing the button on the gold block.
+the pollution coming from a specific location.
+Get into the boat to go to each of the locations and clean them up.
 **No coding is required for this Activity.**